 - Green project finance: These are based on long-term cash flows from a project or several projects.
 Assets associated with the project act as collateral such as in commercial solar financing.

 Getting a green loan isn’t hard.
 Many financial institutions have joined this wagon and are ready to lend green loans to those interested in green projects.

 Some of the best money lenders online for green loans in the US include:

 Upstart is a platform that partners with banks, giving borrowers a chance to borrow personal loans of up to $50,000.
 Their annual interest rate ranges between 6.53% to 35.99%, and you can access several types of loans.

 Whether you are looking for personal loans, debt consolidation loans, credit card refinancing, or student loans, Upstart offers exactly that.
 It is among the biggest global lending platforms that connect you to the best online lenders for all types of loans.

 Even better, the platform allows you first to compare personal loans and other loans from various lenders.
 This way, you can make an informed decision.

-The upgrade is an online lending platform that receives an enormous amount of loan applications every year.
-Their APR ranges between 5.94% and 35.97% and charges zero prepayment fees.
+Upgrade is an online lending platform that receives an enormous amount of loan applications every year.
+Their APR ranges between 5.94% and 35.97% and charge zero prepayment fees.

-This is a finance company offering online financing of up to $100,000.
+SoFi is a social finance company offering online financing of up to $100,000.
 Whether you want a mortgage, refinancing loan, or personal loan, SoFi is a great option.